Public libraries in North America: National Planning for Public Libraries after World War II

 Once the idea of the public library as an agency worthy of taxation was broadly established during the 19th and early 20th centuries, librarians through actions of the American Library Association and its division devoted to public libraries, the Public Library Association, sought ways to identify standards and guidelines to ensure quality service.

+In 1945 the American Library Association established an Office in Washington, DC to advocate for library legislation.
 Legislation including the Library Services Act (1956) and the Library Services and Construction Act (1964) ensured that unserved areas and unserved groups would have access to library services.
 The 1991 White House Conference on Library and Information Services (WHCLIS) was analyzed from a public policy view for the National Commission on Libraries and Information Science to identify the public's uses and needs for library and information services.

 In 1996 the Library Services and Technology Act (LSTA) was enacted with an emphasis on technology infrastructure.
 The public library's role in supporting social equity has been reviewed by Lily Rose Kosmicki.